gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 `baseFontSize` to `24px` then `12px`.
 All elements get resized as their `font-size` is based on the `baseFontSize`.

-_Note that if you use `gatsby-plugin-typography` with the default starter, you'll need to delete the default index.css used by that starter as it overrides the Typography.js CSS_
+_Note that if you use `gatsby-plugin-typography` with the default starter, you'll need to delete the default layout.css used by that starter as it overrides the Typography.js CSS_

 There are
 [many themes available](https://github.com/KyleAMathews/typography.js#published-typographyjs-themes)